muratk5n/thirdwave/en/2022/11/battery-electric.md

 ### Degradation

-Lion tech has a huge degredation problem, ie with every use the performance of the battery degrades.
-Most know this fact probably from our notebook batteries; well, since some idiot decided to migrate the same tech to a car, now the same problems have migrated to this domain as well, except in a larger scale.
+Lion batteries have a huge degredation problem, ie with every use the performance of the battery degrades.
+Most know this fact probably from their use of notebook batteries, eventually the battery dies out.
+Well, since some retarded genius decided to migrate the same tech to a car, now the same problem has migrated to this domain as well, except in a larger scale.

 From the owner of a home storage system: "[If I am] cycling through my battery Powerwall every single day, I'm actually degrading the